-So you’re looking to join an eco volunteer travel program to put your passion for the environment to good use, yet you’re not sure which destination you’d like to visit, or the project that will fit your skill set?
+So you’re looking to join an eco travel program to put your passion for the environment to good use, yet you’re not sure which destination you’d like to visit, or the project that will fit your skill set?

 - Difficulty of work - the amount of physical labor required to complete day-to-day tasks

 - Project variety - the level of variance in the type of volunteer activities

 - Weekend activities - the accessibility of activities for volunteers to join during their free time